 We love playing the big drums and we want to share this exciting form of group drumming with more people, increase our energy levels, and widen our community.
-That’s why we are opening up the first hour of our Taiko practice sessions from Thursday 11th November onward on a regular basis.
+That’s why we are opening up the first hour of our Taiko practice sessions on a weekly basis – come and have a go!

 Leave your worries at the door and join the fun!
 Connect to your body, get fit, be musical, be loud, and meet new people.
 We will teach the basics starting with how to stand, how to hold the drumsticks and how to hit the drum.
 Then there will be rhythms and movement and all the fun things.